 I have another story out titled “Pyromaniacs, Bored and Young.”
-In this lovely little tale, the protagonist and two of his friends use fire to burn stuff.
-Like the other piece that was published under the same title, this is an early Ben Leib masterpiece.
-I hope that you guys dig it.
-Unfortunately, this piece was mistakenly published under my birth name, but if you order a copy and check out page 335 of Inwood Indiana’s Summer 2012 issue, Harvest Time, then you can find out who I really am.
+Though the publication is defunct, you can still order a copy and check out page 335 of Inwood Indiana’s Summer 2012 issue, Harvest Time, then you can find out who I really am.

 Inwood Indiana Press is the smallest press in the world.
 They are officially located at latitude 41.318 and longitude -86.203 but they don’t have an office so you can’t find them.
 Inwood is, by census data, “a populated place,” which makes it less than a town and more than an empty lot.